Both laws aim to save lives by encouraging people to call 911 without fear of punishment, but..

 Drug-induced death charges in certain situations

-Allows schools and other community settings to keep naloxone on site.
+Allows schools and other community settings to keep naloxone (Narcan) on site

-NJ schools must develop policies and procedures for storing and administering naloxone.
+NJ schools must develop policies and procedures for storing and administering naloxone (Narcan)